micmejia/bible-dump/AMPC/1 John/1 John 4.md

-They proceed from the world _and_ are of the world; therefore it is out of the world [its [^d]whole economy morally considered] that they speak, and the world listens (pays attention) to them.
+They proceed from the world _and_ are of the world; therefore it is out of the world [its whole economy morally considered] that they speak, and the world listens (pays attention) to them.